Inflammatory Foods to Avoid for a Happy Tummy

 Inflammation is an immune system response to injury, infection or pathogen exposure.
 It’s how the body automatically sets about protecting itself in the face of (legitimate or perceived) potential harm.
 The body pinpoints the threat, sending an army of white blood cells to surround and protect and, in so doing, they essentially inflame the area.
 If it weren’t for inflammation, the threat could escalate.
 So, you can see there are two sides to this coin; inflammation can be a help and a hindrance!

 When it comes to the gut, inflammation may occur due to the structural component of a particular food that (for whatever reason) simply doesn’t agree with the gut or vice-versa.
-The food in question may negatively impact the gut’s microbiome (otherwise called the ecosystem of live bacteria in our gut), which is essential for digestion.
+The food in question may negatively impact the gut’s microbiome (otherwise called the ecosystem of live bacteria in our gut), which is essential for digestion, or the food may damage our delicate gut lining, or even cause a response that results in the body attacking itself (auto-immune response).

 What are the symptoms of gut inflammation?